-How to Get Rid of Thistle for Good
+How to Get Rid of Thistle Weeds for Good

 Don’t be fooled by the pretty purple blooms.
-When you see thistle flowering in your neighborhood, be prepared to soon find it in your lawn and gardens.
+When you see thistle flowering in your neighborhood, be prepared to soon find your neighbor’s weeds in your lawn and gardens.
 If it’s already there, take heart.
-With persistence and these proven methods, learn how to get rid of thistle for good.
+With persistence and these proven methods, learn how to get rid of thistle weeds for good.

 What Is Thistle?

-Although thistle is technically a herbacious plant of the daisy family, it’s also classified as a Noxious Weed in many states, meaning it’s harmful enough to warrant government-regulated control.
-The most common thistle species, Canadian or creeping thistle (Cirsium arvense), is found throughout the U.S.
+Although thistle is technically a herbaceous plant of the daisy family, it’s also classified as a Noxious Weed in many states, meaning it’s harmful enough to warrant government-regulated control.
+The most common thistle species, Canadian or creeping thistle (Cirsium arvense), is a lawn weed found throughout the U.S.

 Good to Know, How Thistle Grows